> Cyril Tawney > Songs > The Oggie Man

 The Oggie Man

 Cyril Tawney wrote this song about a Cornish pasty seller in 1959.
-His own recordings of The Oggie Man can be found on the Electra LP A Cold Wind Blows: Songs in Traditional Styles (1966), on the Argo LP A Mayflower Garland (1970) and anthology The World of Folk (1971), and on his Neptune cassette Sally Free and Easy (1989); the latter was reissued on the CD Navy Cuts: The Songs of Cyril Tawney.
+His own recordings of The Oggie Man can be found on the Elektra LP A Cold Wind Blows: Songs in Traditional Styles (1966), on the Argo LP A Mayflower Garland (1970) and anthology The World of Folk (1971), and on his Neptune cassette Sally Free and Easy (1989); the latter was reissued on the CD Navy Cuts: The Songs of Cyril Tawney.
 He also sang it on the Hullabaloo ABC Television programme broadcast on 4 January 1964.
-Another live recording from Holsteins folk club in Chicago on May 31, 1981 was published in 2007 on his CD Live at Holsteins.
+Another live recording from Holsteins folk club in Chicago on 31 May 1981 was published in 2007 on his CD Live at Holsteins.

 Cyril Tawney wrote on his now defunct own website about his song: